Henry Orenstein

-Orenstein played poker professionally in the US.
-In 2008, he was inducted into the Poker Hall of Fame because of his consistent record and winnings.
+Orenstein played poker professionally in the U.S., and was inducted into the Poker Hall of Fame in 2008.
+He was also inducted into the New Jersey Inventors Hall of Fame.

 Early life

-Henryk Orenstein was born in October 1923, in Hrubieszów, Poland, to a Jewish family.
-His mother was a homemaker and his father was a grain exporter.
+Henryk Orenstein was born in Hrubieszów, Poland; his father was a grain exporter and mother a homemaker.
 Because he was Jewish, he was deported from his town to Nazi concentration camps, surviving five of them.
-After the war, he emigrated to the United States.
+After the war, he immigrated to the United States.

-Orenstein, along with his three brothers and father, had initially fled to Olyka after the German army entered Hrubieszów in September 1939.
+Orenstein, along with his three brothers and father, had initially fled to Olyka in the then Soviet Union (today in Western Ukraine) after the German army entered Hrubieszów in September 1939.
 The Orensteins lived in Olyka for two years before returning to their mother and sister in Hrubieszów.
 Orenstein explained during interviews that his family had built secret hiding spots between double walls, where they evaded authorities.
 Finally, having exhausted food and water supplies, they turned themselves in.

 His parents were loaded onto trucks with other Jews and taken to a cemetery to be shot to death and buried.
-He and his siblings were transported to the Budzyń Prison Camp in southeastern General Government (occupied Poland), which was eventually incorporated as a sub-camp into Majdanek concentration camp.
-Orenstein and his brothers were also held at Płaszów in southwestern General Government under the infamous Amon Goeth.
-(He was portrayed in the film Schindler's List.)
+He and his siblings Felix, Fred, Sam, and Hanka were transported to the Budzyń concentration camp in southeastern General Government (occupied Poland), which was eventually incorporated as a sub-camp into Majdanek concentration camp.
+Orenstein and his three brothers were also held at Kraków-Płaszów concentration camp in southwestern General Government under the infamous commandant Amon Göth.
 Orenstein and his brothers were later transferred to Ravensbrück concentration camp in Germany.

 While at Budzyń, Orenstein had heard an announcement over the loudspeaker one day that any scientists should register with the office.
 Figuring this would be a chance for survival, Orenstein signed up his brother and him, although neither had scientific training.
 By personal account, Orenstein has said that the Nazi German commanders figured out that some who had registered were not scientists, but went along with the ruse to allow them to remain in so-called "research positions" rather than be drafted into the Nazi German infantry.

+Ohrenstein's brother Felix, and sister Hanka, died during their final days of captivity in separate concentration camps at the end of the war.
+He immigrated to the United States aboard the SS Marine Flasher, a Type C4-class ship used to transport refugees.
+He joined an uncle on the Upper West Side of Manhattan.